smonier/archive/README.md

 # Archive Content - Jahia UI Extension

-A production-ready Jahia UI Extension that enables archiving of JCR content from the Content Editor's Content Actions menu.
+A production-ready Jahia UI Extension that enables archiving and restoring of JCR content from the jContent editor's Content Actions menu, plus an Archive Manager for browsing archived content.

 ## Overview

-This extension provides a safe, controlled way to archive unpublished content in Jahia DX 8.2+.
-Archived content is moved to a date-organized archive folder structure and marked with metadata preserving the original location for potential restoration.
+This extension provides a safe, controlled way to archive and restore unpublished content in Jahia DX 8.2+.
+Archived content is moved to a date-organized archive folder structure and marked with metadata preserving the original location for restoration.

 ## Features

 - **Content Actions Integration**: Archive action accessible from the Content Actions menu (target: `contentActions:999`)
+- **Restore Capability**: Restore archived content to its original location via Content Actions menu
+- **Archive Manager**: Dedicated accordion in jContent for browsing and managing archived content
 - **Date-Organized Structure**: Automatic organization by year/month (YYYY/MM)
 - **Publication Safety**: Prevents archiving of published content with clear warning dialogs
 - **Metadata Preservation**: Stores original path, parent ID, archive timestamp, and archiving user